chutasano/googleglass/README.md

 - long tap to exit/cancel

 Face Selection mode:
-- a static image frame with detected face rectangles
+- a static gray image frame with detected face rectangles
 - swipe left/right to highlight the face you want to recognize (red rectangle)
 - short tap to remember selected rectangle as a face
 - TODO: allow cancellation